QilabGitHub/SRE_Predictor/README.md

 # SRE_Predictor
 The SRE_Predictor predicts which enhancer pairs are synergistic regulatory enhancers (SREs).
 For key genes, such as oncogenes in tumors, they are more likely to be multiple enhancers in ultralong distance.
+This tool focus genes which are regulated by multiple genes (>=5 enhancers) spanning in large regulatory landscapes (>=200Kb).
 Our multiplexed CRISPRi screen revealed an intergrated two-layer structure of these enhancers.
 The SREs are critical in maintating the robustness of gene expression upon perturbation.

 # Running the SRE_Predictor Model